 There may or may not be questions in the law test directly asking about human rights, but these rights may well underpin some answers and students may wish to refer to them.
 For this reason, they should know the general principles set out here, and especially the three key articles (10, 8 and 6).

 The law gives journalists (and the public) rights, as well as posing threats.

-Under the Human Rights Act 1998 (and the European Convention on Human Rights), the most fundamental protection comes from Article 10 – the right to freedom of expression.
+Under the Human Rights Act 1998 and the European Convention on Human Rights, the most fundamental protection for the media comes from Article 10 – the right to freedom of expression.